AlejandroALopez/AlejandroALopez/README.md

 ### Hi there 👋

+A Dartmouth computer science student, specializing in Full Stack development and always looking to learn new things.

 <!--
 **AlejandroALopez/AlejandroALopez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.